h15200/notes/database.md

 a relational database with emphasis on extensibility and standards-compliance It is `ACID compliant`, supporting industry best practices as well as great documentation!

+To see tables in the terminal, use `\d`

+See more inside MYSQL.md

 ## MongoDB

 a non-relational database that is common in the JS stack.